moevm/zoom-transcriber/README.md

 ### endpoint docs

-Available at `GET /docs` endpoint, navigate using browser
+REST endpoints docs available at `GET /docs` endpoint, navigate using browser

+Also contains two websocket endpoints: `/spk/ws` and `/meeting/ws`, responsible for processing audio chunks sent from client using websockets for speaker and meeting sessions.

 ## Using web app